 - 1) The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized time clock.
 To ensure proper clock hours are credited, full-time students are required to clock in/out no more than 6 times a day: when they arrive to school, for one fifteen (15) minute break in the morning, when they leave for lunch, when they return from lunch, for one fifteen (15) minute break in the afternoon, and when they leave at the end of the day.
 Part-time students are required to clock in/out no more than 3 times a day: when they arrive to school, for one fifteen (15) minute break, and when they leave at the end of the day. - 2) According to the Texas Department of Licensing and Regulation (TDLR), PAUL MITCHELL THE SCHOOL cannot adjust a Student's time clock activity.
 Future Professionals will only receive credit for written in adjustments if there is a time clock failure or other situation approved by the TDLR. - 3) The school is open from 9:15 AM to 5:15 PM for day students and 5:15 PM to 10:15 PM for night students. - 4) All courses require continuous attendance. - 5) The prescribed attendance schedule must be maintained each week. - 6) Night students may not miss Fridays; day students may not miss Saturdays. - 7) Students must be on time, as tardiness inhibits the learning process.
-Students who are late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
+Students who are more than 5 minutes late for a specialty class or a guest artist class may attend the class, but must be accompanied into the classroom by an instructor.
 Students are never excused from mandatory theory class to work in the clinic. - 8) During the enrollment contract period, students must maintain a 90% attendance average each month to complete the program within the scheduled program length.
 Students are allowed to miss 10% of their scheduled hours before being withdrawn from the program.
-Students may use the allowed 10% of their scheduled hours for vacation, doctor appointments, illness, etc. If a student must attend additional program hours beyond his/her maximum scheduled program length due to not meeting the 90% attendance average or to complete academic graduation requirements, the student will be dropped and be required to re-enroll in the program with a new contract and costs to complete their remaining hours.
+A student will be dropped from the program once he/she meets their scheduled program length (defined below).
+If the student needs to complete remaining program hours in order to graduate, the student will be required to re-enroll in the program with a new contract and costs in order to complete their remaining hours.